-Erich Seamon is a quantitative climatologist and data scientist, who has an appointment as a Research Scientist at the University of Idaho’s Institute for Modeling Collaboration and Innovation (IMCI – http://imci.uidaho.edu).
-Dr. Seamon has a M.S. in geological sciences from Bowling Green State University and a Ph.D. in Natural Resources from the University of Idaho, with a focus on climatological analysis/machine learning, agricultural processes, and the intersection with human health.
-His research focuses on statistical modeling techniques to explore natural system spatiotemporal relationships, with research focusing on intersecting topical areas such as agricultural insurance and associations with climate, social determinants of health and COVID-19, as well as machine learning applications to human development.
+Erich Seamon is a quantitative climatologist and spatiotemporal visualization modeler, who has an appointment as an Assistant Professor at the University of Idaho’s Department of Design and Environments.
+Dr. Seamon has a M.S. in Geosciences from Bowling Green State University and a Ph.D. in Natural Resources from the University of Idaho, with research focusing on statistical modeling techniques to explore natural system spatiotemporal relationships, intersecting with topical areas such as agricultural insurance and associations with climate, social determinants of health and COVID-19, and machine learning applications to human development.
+He is published in a number of journals, including PloS One, Environmental Science, and BMC Public Health.
+He additionally integrates his research with differing spatiotemporal visualization methods, including Mixed and Augmented Reality (MR/XR).

 Recent Publications